Ronovan Writes SIJO Wednesday Poetry Challenge #62. Use ART as your inspiration this week.

 Haiku Challenge

-Ronovan Writes Sijo Wednesday Poetry Challenge #28.
-Use BALANCE as your inspiration this week.
+Ronovan Writes SIJO Wednesday Poetry Challenge #56.
+Use FIRST your inspiration this week.

 Thesaurus.com